dwertent/kubescape/README.md

 ## Install using Go

-With a sufficient version of `go` you can install and build with `go install github.com/armosec/kubescape/v2@latest`
+With a version `go` version `1.18` you can install and build with `go install github.com/armosec/kubescape/v2@latest`

 ## Usage & Examples